 - How to make FaceTime calls on Android

-Here's a guide on how to use Quick Start to setup your new iPhone, whether that's an iPhone 13 or any of the other iPhones Apple sells.
+Here's a guide on how to use Quick Start to setup your new iPhone, whether that's an iPhone 13 or any other new iPhone that's come into your possession.
 We'll also briefly discuss the other methods of transferring data over to your new iPhone.

 Back up your old iPhone before you get started

 It's always a good idea to start the process of setting up a new iPhone by backing up your old one.
 Not only will this give you a fresh backup no matter which setup method you use, it also gives you a safety net in case something goes awry.

 We've got full instructions on how to back up your iPhone using iCloud, a Mac or a PC.
 You can back up to iCloud from the Settings app on your iPhone.
 With a Mac, just plug in your iPhone to a port on your Mac and go to the Finder (if you're running macOS Catalina or later) or iTunes (if you're still running an earlier version of macOS like Mojave).
 Windows users also can turn to iTunes for backups.